-When a "photo strip" layout is in use (this includes the 1x2, 1x3, and 1x4 strips), Simple Booth apps will automatically arrange two vertical photo strips on a sheet if there is room.
+When a "photo strip" layout is in use (this includes 1x3, and 1x4 strips), Simple Booth apps will automatically arrange two vertical photo strips on a sheet if there is room.

 Formatting two strips

-Adjusting the layout in certain ways can be really helpful (or in certain circumstances, might be necessary) in order for us to duplicate the strips for you.
-Our best recommendations around settings for duplicate strips follow:
+Adjusting the layout in certain ways can be really helpful (or in certain circumstances, might be necessary) in order for the software to duplicate the strips for you.